 Details called me “one of the real literary finds” back when I was real literary.

 Four of my novels and a collection of my stories have been translated into French.
-The French magazine Premiere called me “a white trash Buddhist monk” with “an uncompromising vision, but also full of tenderness and compassion, that makes him one of the most touching and interesting authors of his generation.”
+The French magazine Premiere says I have “an uncompromising vision, but also full of tenderness and compassion, that makes him one of the most touching and interesting authors of his generation.”

 My work has been been published in magazines including Harper’s, Salon, Flaunt, Las Vegas Life, The Big Click, Narratively, PANK and Nerve.
 My account of witnessing two executions won a FOLIO Silver Medal in the Best Single Article category.

-I’m a socialist and urbanist, passionate about public housing, public transport, sustainability and universal basic income.
+I’m a socialist and urbanist, passionate about Scottish independence, public housing, public transport, sustainability and universal basic income.